-The symbol of the power achieved by Ioan of Hunedoara, a local nobleman and military leader from Transylvania that became regent of Hungary in the 15th century, Corvin Castle is the most impressive Gothic-style construction from this corner of Europe.
-It’s also one of the most popular top places to see in Romania, an early morning visit is recommended to avoid the crowds.
+Corvin Castle is the most impressive Gothic-style construction from this corner of Europe.
+It’s also the symbol of the power achieved by Ioan of Hunedoara, a local nobleman and military leader from Transylvania that became regent of Hungary in the 15th century.
+The castle is today one of the most popular places to see in Romania, and an early morning visit is recommended to avoid the crowds.

 For the visiting schedule, check www.castelulcorvinilor.ro

 Famous for its false connections to the Dracula myth, Bran Castle is a 14th-century medieval fortress that guarded the commercial road that connected Transylvania and Southern Romania.
 Far from vampire horror stories, Bran Castle has a fascinating story of its own, one that involves Queen Maria saving it after the First World War.
 This is the most visited site on our list of top places to see in Romania.

 We head back to the gorgeous Trascaului Mountains where a rich aristocratic family built a fortified residence back in the 13th century.
 Only the walls and partially the donjon tower survived the hundreds of years that passed since the last time it was used.
 Its dramatic look and mountainous backdrop make it a great destination to discover any time of the year.

 A must-see monument close to Cluj-Napoca, Banffy Castle was known in the past as the Versailles of Transylvania.
 An overstatement when it comes to size, but nonetheless a beautiful place with over 600 years of history.